-The Foundation has the status of a friend of the Wisconsin Department of Natural Resources (DNR).
+The Foundation has the status of a friend of the Wisconsin Department of Natural Resources ("DNR").
 This status allows the Foundation to utilize certain resources from the DNR without charge as long as the Foundation undertakes activities that assist the DNR in achieving its objectives.
 Fieldtrip leaders are typically experts in the field related to each trip and lead the trips at no cost to the Foundation.
-Donated services in 2021 and 2020 were utilized for the following program services and supporting activities:
+Donated materials and services in 2022 and 2021 were utilized for the following program services and supporting activities: